 - 33 minutes saved travelling to and from the hospital

 - 84 Kg CO2

 - £5.20 for fuel and parking fees

-For the patients that have only used Synopsis Home since May 2020, this group of patients has saved;
+For the patients that have only used Synopsis Home between May - July 2020, this group of patients has saved;

 - 199 hours